summer farm campOutdoor Play & Imagination

 All children must be at least 5 years old to participate and be developmentally ready for kindergarten level activities.
 All children must be able to use the toilet without assistance and to change clothes independently.

 Please be sure to review our Behavior Agreement thoroughly before enrolling.
-It is very important that all children be able to consistently abide by limits set by the instructors for safety --including handwashing rules and wearing a mask indoors when exhibiting sneezing/runny nose or a persistent cough not related to allergies.
-Children should not attend if they have a contagious illness, fever, vomiting, sore throat, or diarrhea.
+It is very important that all children be able to consistently abide by limits set by the instructors for safety --including handwashing rules and potentially wearing a mask indoors when exhibiting persistent runny nose or a persistent cough not related to allergies.
+Children should not attend if they have a moderate to serious contagious illness, fever, vomiting, sore throat, or diarrhea.

 Hours & Cost: